 I understand that some health issues are out of our control, like me getting diagnosed with breast cancer, but there are some things we can do to try to be preventative.
 So whatever I can control, I am willing to make those necessary changes.
 I also want to share that I am learning and starting to convert my beauty products into safe products.
-Finding effective and safe products is a process, but I will be sure to communicate with you all whenever I find a new item that is safe and effective.

 Sample of Ingredients to Look Out For

 Here is a sample of harmful ingredients and harmful chemicals to look out for when buying cosmetics and skincare products.

 One thing that is very important to look out for are products that consider themself as ‘natural beauty’.
 Natural beauty doesn’t necessary mean clean and non-toxic.
 That term is used very loosely in the beauty industry.

 Also, just because something is ‘natural’ does not mean it is actually good for you.
 Put it this way… poison ivy is natural.
 But would you ever rub poison ivy all over you?

 - Benzalkonium chloride: a disinfectant used as a preservative and surfactant associated with severe skin, eye, and respiratory irritation and allergies.
 Found in: sunscreens, moisturizers.

 - BHA and BHT: synthetic antioxidants used to extend shelf life.
 They are likely carcinogens and hormone disruptors and may cause liver damage.
 Found in: lipsticks, moisturizers, diaper creams, and other cosmetics.

 - Coal tar hair dyes and other coal tar ingredients: a byproduct of coal processing that is a known carcinogen.
 It is used as a colorant and an anti-dandruff agent.
 Found in: hair dye, shampoo.